 See the new look Lagoon of Light following a £500,000 refurbishment.
 Home to an array of eye-catching new species, colourful tropical fish, amazing new corals and large mangrove trees as well as our very own juvenile Zebra sharks who were born and bred at The Deep this stunning new exhibit is a must see!

-Learn more about how this exhibit has been created and hear fascinating facts about the fish who will soon be joining us at 12pm, 2pm and 4pm each day.
+Learn more about how this exhibit has been created and hear fascinating facts about the fish who live here at 12pm, 2pm and 4pm each day.

 Back to The Deep Tour

 This species is named after its bird-like beaked nose that it uses to pick prey from tight rock crevices.
 If two females come together and if no males are present, the dominant female will change into a male.

 Blue spotted ribbontail ray

 This species of stingray is instantly recognisable by the bright blue spots that decorate its body.
 These act as a warning for its sharp venomous barb.